Poetry With A Mission

 Love thinks of the minority, puts its own desires last,

-It protects the disadvantaged, and counters hatred fast.
+It protecting the disadvantaged, countering hatred fast.

 Love won’t wrongly cause offence during any interaction,